linuxserver-archive/docker-hydra2-armhf/README.md

 ## Versions

++ **22.01.19:** This image is deprecated.
+Please use the multi-arch images at linuxserver/hydra2
 + **18.08.18:** Bump java version to 10, (bionic currently refers to it as version 11).
 + **10.08.18:** Rebase to ubuntu bionic.
 + **15.04.18:** Change to port 5076 in the Dockerfile.